AlexanderBraatz/Portfolio_25/README.md

 I began this project out of a need to display my work for potential clients and employers.
 It soon grew into an exploration of serverless architecture simply because I was trying to make the magic link Supabase auth feature work.
 After testing the testimonial feature with a few people, I identified the password creation step as a key point of friction, and I wanted to address it by switching to a magic link–based auth system.

 This repo also includes the use of shadcn/ui components, which I also enjoyed working with.
-While they were a time-saver when taking into account accessibility and cross-browser compatibility, the fine-tuning of styles to match the rest of my app (which wasn’t using shadcn) took a long time.
+While they were a time-saver when taking into account accessibility and cross-browser compatibility, the fine-tuning of styles to match the rest of my app (which wasbuilt without using shadcn) took a long time.

 The project was driven by three primary goals:

 - **Developing a Modern, User-Friendly Showcase of my work** <br/>The aim was to create an engaging online platform to exhibit my projects.
-- **Display my Peers reviews while also demonstrating my full stack skills** <br/>A key requirement was to build out the features of a CRUD app for my testimonials
+- **Displaying my endorsments fom Peers and creating a seamless review submission process** <br/>A key requirement was to build out the features of a CRUD app for my testimonials

 The greatest challenge of the project was that I didn’t know what I didn’t know when I set out to enable magic links for user authentication, or how many other steps making this production-grade would involve.